Omega 3 Fish Oil --

 A fish oil capsule is a dietary supplement.
 The FDA does not require uniformity in dietary supplements.
-Even the current Good Manufacturing Practices (cGMP), the FDA’s newest rules governing the industry, does not require uniformity in the testing methods companies use on raw materials, nor require efficacy (double blind, placebo controlled clinical proof that a product actually works!)
+Even the current Good Manufacturing Practices (cGMP), the FDA’s rules governing the industry, does not require uniformity in the testing methods companies use on raw materials, nor require efficacy (double blind, placebo controlled clinical proof that a product actually works!)

 Unlike prescription drugs, which require rigid adherence to uniformity, there is no guarantee of strength, purity or safety of supplements, and effects may vary.
 You should always read product labels (see How can I find the best supplements brands? below).

 If you have a medical condition, or are taking other drugs, herbs, or supplements, you should speak with a qualified healthcare provider before starting any new therapy.

 How can I find the best omega 3 fish oil brands?

 When considering a fish oil softgel, read the label and the serving size.
 The amount of EPA and DHA contained in the supplement is the important statistic, not the total amount of fish oil.
 The better brands should total approximately 1 gram (900 to 1100 mg) EPA/DHA combined per serving size.